humanmade/altis-documentation/other-docs/guides/headless/react-app.md

 get_footer();
 ```

 Open [the frontend](internal://home/) and you should now see the React splash screen again.
-However, you should now see it with the Platform admin toolbar at the top of the page:
+However, you should now see it with the Altis admin toolbar at the top of the page:

 ![](./react-theme.png)